Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 ## Future Work

-* Implement lightweight model on edge device such as raspberry pi
+* Actually implement lightweight model on edge device such as raspberry pi
 * Implement gold standard and lightweight copy model on actual server
 * Compare simulated results with real example
+* Use a smaller model on Raspberry Pi, something that may even train faster
+* Implement an IP stack to transfer weights and frames
+* Implement YOLO vPP on the server side

 <a href="#table">Back to Table of Contents</a>